 A descendant of the glass manufacturing family, Elisabeth Pilkington Ratiu graduated with a degree in Social Science at the London School of Economics and she was the wife of Ion Rațiu from 1945.
 With the Pilkington Family, she established and endowed two remarkable ventures: the Fairfield Hospital and the Rainford Trust – a leading grant-making charity.
 As a trustee of the Rainford Trust, Elisabeth was personally involved in supporting large numbers of social and humanitarian projects.

-From 1974 onwards, she supported her husband in his worldwide rally for the cause of free Romanians and, after the fall of Ceausescu, she accompanied her husband back to Romania.
-In 1993 she founded Ratiu Foundation Romania, with the initial goal of providing treatment for children and young people suffering from leukemia.
-The Foundation’s leukemia program was so successful that after only seven years, the Romanian government had installed three bone marrow transplant units and had taken on full responsibility for the care of childhood leukemia cases in the country.
+From 1974, she supported her husband in his worldwide fight to free Romanians.
+After the fall of Ceausescu, she accompanied her husband back to Romania.
+In 1993 she founded Ratiu Foundation Romania, with the initial mission to provide treatment for children and young people suffering from leukemia.
+The Foundation’s program was so successful that after only seven years, the Romanian government had installed three bone marrow transplant units and had taken on full responsibility for the care of childhood leukemia cases in the country.
 Her work was recognized by several organizations: the Romanian Presidency, the US State Department and Bucharest Business Week.

 Elisabeth Ratiu at Ratiu Family Charitable Foundation London, 2011

 During the last Romanian presidential elections, in November 2014, Elisabeth Ratiu’s eyes were filled with tears at the sight of the Romanians standing in line to vote in London.
 “How much it would have pleased Ion!” she said then to her son Nicolae, who accompanied her.
 Touched by the love that her husband had for Romania, Elisabeth Pilkington Raţiu was always a great supporter of the democratization processes taking place in our country.